surniaulula/wpsso/readme.txt

 	* Fixed non-working table row show / hide jQuery event triggers after refreshing the metabox in the block editor.
 * **Developer Notes**
 	* Updated the sucomInitMetabox() javascript to trigger a show() event for displayed table rows after refreshing the metabox with ajax.
+	* Moved the WpssoPost, WpssoTerm, and WpssoUser 'add_wp_hooks' method execution from 'init' 10 to 'wp_loaded' 10.

 **Version 6.10.0 (2019/10/26)**